 Other factors are driving a focus on culture as a business driver such as:

 • New FRC Corporate Governance Code requirements2 – companies are now required to report on culture, purpose and employee engagement and, specifically, how those things are driving and influencing decision-making.

 • Culture attracts talent – candidates evaluate an employer using culture as one of the many measures of whether they should join and thrive.

 • Culture drives engagement – creating a great place to work.
 Or not, if it’s not nurtured.

 • Culture also drives performance – stronger cultures outperform their competitors financially – whether that’s through lower recruitment costs, higher productivity or more sales.

 • Culture drives innovation, with many companies ‘transforming’ – how people work and connect creates ideas and growth.
 It’s not a new concept, in fact, way back in 2008 ScienceDaily3 reported that culture is the most important factor in driving innovation.

 Over the next few weeks we'll be releasing the findings of our research and tackling the topics that matter:

-To receive a white paper of the full research contact [email protected].
+To receive the full research findings, email Sarah Eklund at [email protected].